 Banana bread is a treat that's both delicious and versatile.
 Whether you make it from scratch or it is store-bought, you'll want to savor every last crumb!
+You might be wondering, how long does banana bread last?
 As with any baked good, banana bread has a limited amount of time before it goes stale.
 In this blog post, I will share tips on how to store banana bread to extend its shelf life.

 Best Way to Store Banana Bread

 Banana bread can be stored at room temperature for 2-3 days.
 However, refrigeration is your best bet if you want to extend its shelf life.
 When refrigerated, banana bread can last up to a week.
 Just be sure it's well-wrapped to prevent it from absorbing any odors from the fridge.

 - Cooling Down: After baking your banana bread, allow it to cool completely in the baking pan on a wire rack.
 This helps prevent condensation from forming inside the container, which can make the bread soggy.

 - Wrap It Right: Once your banana bread has cooled, wrap it tightly in plastic wrap or aluminum foil.
 Alternatively, you can use a resealable plastic bag.
 Press out as much air as possible to reduce moisture buildup.

 - Use an Airtight Container: For long-term storage place the wrapped banana bread in an airtight container.

 How to Freeze Banana Bread

 Wrap it in plastic wrap or aluminum foil and place it in a freezer-safe bag or airtight container.
 Frozen banana bread can last for up to three months.
 When you're ready to enjoy it, thaw it in the refrigerator or at room temperature.

 How to Know if Your Banana Bread Has Spoiled